dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 Another solution, is to only write a single assembly stub like the first macro.
 Then for each handler function we could either just jump to the stub function (if an error code was pushed by the cpu), or push a dummy error code and then jump to the stub function.
 We'll go with the second option.

-First of all, lets write a generic stub.
+First of all, let's write a generic stub.
 We're going to route all interrupts to a C function called `interrupt_dispatch()`, to make things easier in the future.
 That does present the issue of knowing which interrupt was triggered since they all call the same function, but we have a solution!
 We'll just push the vector number to the stack as well, and we can access it from our C function.

 ```x86asm
 interrupt_stub: